 Because later tyrannosaurs like Tyrannosaurus Rex, Albertosaurus and Gorgosaurus closely resembled one another, there's some disagreement among paleontologists about whether certain tyrannosaurs really merit their own genus (a "genus" is the next step up above an individual species; for example, the genus known as Stegosaurus comprises a handful of closely related dinosaurs).
 This situation isn't improved by the occasional discovery of (very) incomplete tyrannosaur remains, which can make assigning a likely genus an impossible bit of detective work.

-For example, the genus known as Gorgosaurus isn’t accepted by everyone in the dinosaur community, some experts believing this was really an individual species of Albertosaurus.
+To take one case, the genus known as Gorgosaurus isn’t accepted by everyone in the dinosaur community, some experts believing this was really an individual species of Albertosaurus.
 And in a similar vein, some paleontologists think the dinosaur known as Nanotyrannus ("tiny tyrant") may actually have been a juvenile Tyrannosaurus Rex, the offspring of a closely related genus, or perhaps a new kind of raptor and not a tyrannosaur at all!

 The following is a list of the most notable tyrannosaurs; just click on the links for more information.